Radioisotopes in Medicine

 Other medical radioisotopes

-Cobalt-60 has mostly come from Candu power reactors by irradiation of Co-59 in special rods, and production is being expanded.
+Cobalt-60 has mostly come from Candu power reactors by irradiation of Co-59 in special rods for up to three years, and production is being expanded.
 Production sites include: Bruce B, Pickering and Gentilly in Canada; Embalse in Argentina; Qinshan Phase III units 1 and 2 in China; Wolsong 1 and 2 in South Korea (all Candu); and Leningrad 1 in Russia (RBMK).
 These were to be joined by the Clinton and Hope Creek BWRs in USA from 2012.
+Most of this Co-60 is for sterilization, with high-specific-activity (HSA) Co-60 for cancer treatment being made in Canada’s NRU at Chalk River, and in future in the Bruce B nuclear power plant.

 Areva Med built a small plant at Bessines-sur-Gartempe in France to provide lead-212 from irradiated thorium, and this came on line in 2013.
-A second plant is being built at Plano in Texas, to operate from 2016, and a new industrial-scale plant is planned for Caen in France.
+A second plant has been built at Plano in Texas, operating from 2016, and a new industrial-scale plant is planned for Caen in France.
 A radium-224/Pb-212 generator similar to the Mo-99/Tc-99 one enables the Pb-212 to be eluted as required for targeted alpha therapy (TAT).
 Ra-224 is a natural decay product of Th-228, and indirectly, of Th-232.

 Nuclear medicine wastes